-Jess and Norm were the Clear Winners in my Books
+Jess and Norm were the Clear Winners

 After roasting Jorm’s design last week (Jorm is Jess and Norm’s celebrity couple name), they completely turned things around with their kitchen.
 It even made me like their other zones more.
 Although nobody can convince me that their living and dining rooms don’t need rugs.
 That you’ll never change my mind on.

 The colour palette here is breathtaking though, don’t you think?
 Those gorgeous mushroom-coloured cabinets are all that and (two quote everyone in the nineties) a bag of potato chips.
 And they were made even more beautiful by the shaker style details on the profile of the doors.
 Add to that the crisp white benchtop, the black and gold handles, and the matt black tapware and I’m spent!
 Pass me a cigarette.

 I’m even obsessed with the minimal styling here.
 Those stunning tan leather stools connect the kitchen to the other spaces in this massive zone.
 And the pop of pink in those flowers was a nicely pared-back inclusion.

 The butler’s pantry is also quite delightful and I’m smitten with Jess and Norm’s tile choices for this zone.
 It’s a shame they couldn’t have been incorporated into the kitchen design somewhere, but we can’t have everything.

 Jorm were even smart enough to include timber shelving in the butler’s pantry that spoke to the furniture they have in the living room.
 Clever cookie award goes to you, Jorm!
 You deserved to win.

 Bianca and Carla, there’s a Lot to Appreciate here